-Farm Transition and Succession
+Farm Succession and Transfer

 This page will feature articles, resources, presentations, templates and links to support decisions related to organizing and transferring farm assets for continued productive use.
 Topic key words include: Land and Farm Business Succession, Leases and Options, Business Entities, Estate Planning (wills, trusts, powers of attorney, etc.), Trustee and other fiduciary powers, leases, purchase contracts, tenancy in common agreements, option agreements, beginning farmers.

 This portal’s particular focus is “farm business succession,” the development of strategies and tactics to transfer working assets (e.g. supporting a business concern) so as to minimize any disruption in the income streams from (and costs of managing) such working assets.
 Farm succession (also popularly called “farm transition”) will include business entities (e.g. limited liability company), titling of assets, contracts, leases, business valuation, use of life insurance, and communication.